ncsa/Delta_doc/docs/source/prog_env/index.rst

 -------------------------

 To access the development environment for the gpuMI100x8 partition, start a job on the node with srun or sbatch.

-Then set your PATH to prefix /opt/rocm/bin where the HIP and ROCM tools are installed.
+Next, set your PATH to prefix /opt/rocm/bin where the HIP and ROCm tools are installed.

-A sample batch script to obtain an xterm is shown along with setting the path on the compute node:
+A sample batch script to obtain an xterm is shown below along with setting the path on the compute node.

 | **interactive xterm batch script for slurm:**
 .. code-block::

    #!/bin/bash -x